A Chekanov-Eliashberg algebra for Legendrian graphs: Introduction

-\begin{theoremd*}[Theorem~\ref{theorem:smoothing}, Theorem~\ref{theorem:smoothing 2}] Let $\cK=(\Lambda,\fP)$ be a Legendrian circle with $(\Zmod{2\rot(\cK)})$-valued potential consisting of one bivalent vertex $v$ and one edge.
+\begin{bigtheorem}[Theorem~\ref{theorem:smoothing}] Let $\cK=(\Lambda,\fP)$ be a Legendrian circle with $(\Zmod{2\rot(\cK)})$-valued potential consisting of one bivalent vertex $v$ and one edge.
 Suppose that two half-edges are opposite and have the same potential.
 Then there is a DGA isomorphism